 - Will your apps have role-based access?
 Do you have the required identity management systems in place?

-- What parameters will your app testing cover: usability, functionality, performance, security?
+- What parameters will your app testing cover?
+For example usability, functionality, performance, security

 - How should your app users be notified of new releases?

 - What industry-specific compliance measures do you have to consider?

 - How will your customer service and product tech team interact with users for product support?